 It’s May again.
-Which of course means: MH Day on the 28th.
-Sounds a bit blasé?
-No way!
-Because even in 2021, there are still people who think a cow will become infertile when touched by a woman on her period. (…)
+Which of course means: MH Day 2022 on the 28th.
+Because even now, there are still people who think a cow will become infertile when touched by a woman on her period. (…)

 Menstrual Hygiene Day